 For more on the treatment of spinal injuries at that time: https://books.google.co.uk/books?id=K3VHBAAAQBAJ&pg=PT47&lpg=PT47&dq=empire+hospital,+vincent+square&source=bl&ots=LzHlgjXtKM&sig=kFr6QFs7xyE3h_trgEL2wX0r938&hl=en&sa=X&ei=tJLwVPvyI8P8UvG0gegD&ved=0CD4Q6AEwBQ#v=onepage&q=empire%20hospital%2C%20vincent%20square&f=false

 The County Herald also reports that Thomas was conscious to the last, but died in the Empire Hospital on the morning of 12th April.
+The death certificate gives the cause of death as “gun shot wounds to the spine and chest, total paralysis of the abdomen and legs, and hypostatic congestion” (probably pneumonia).
 An article in the Liverpool Echo on Saturday 14 April 1917 stated that friends in Flintshire were aware that Thomas Glasfryn Jones had been wounded.
 Sadly they were unaware that he had died two days previously.

 Thomas G Jones funeral: